shiroyuki/com.shiroyuki.www/docs/source/misc/resume.rst

 -------

 It is a web-based web hosting management system inspired by Yahoo!
 Geocities service.
-As co-authoring with the another developer, my main responsible is to oversee the whole project, design the overall architecture, design and develop the user interface. (https://code.google.com/p/trefoil/)
+As co-authoring with the another developer, my main responsibility is to oversee the whole project, design the overall architecture, design and develop the user interface. (https://code.google.com/p/trefoil/)